Robson Professor of Political Science

 2013.
 Brokers, Voters, and Clientelism: The Puzzle of Distributive Politics.
 Cambridge University Press (with Susan Stokes, Marcelo Nazareno, and Valeria Brusco).

-Winner of the Luebbert Book Award for best book in comparative politics, American Political Science Association (2014)
+Winner of the Luebbert Book Award for best book in comparative politics, American Political Science Association (2014); Winner of the Best Book award from APSA’s Comparative Democratization section.

 2012.
 Natural Experiments in the Social Sciences: A Design-Based Approach.
 Cambridge University Press.